JacobFloydTech/cosc349asgn1/README.md

 ### 🗄️ Database :

 The final Vagrant machine runs a mySQL database, which contains two tables: User and Website, where there is a FK relationship of User being able to be tied to many Websites.

+### How to run:

+Aftering cloning the repo to your local machine, move to the root folder of the project (Where the Vagrant file is) and run the command 'vagrant up'.
+This command may take a while, as both the frontend and API vm require dependencies such as JS and other modules, and Chromium for puppeteer.
+This project requires both for the computer to be capable of virtualization, and have both VirtualBox & Vagrant installed.